bsnes-emu/bsnes/docs/guides/import.md

 and the PC Engine's CD-ROM²,
 such as CD-quality music and full-motion video.

+Although the MSU-1 was invented for higan, it is now supported by other Super Famicom emulators too.
+The [SD2SNES][sd2snes] programmable cartridge even allows you to play MSU-1 games on a real console.
+There are a number of homebrew games that make use of the MSU-1, and also mods for commercial Super Famicom games that add higher-quality music and sometimes video.

 One thing to be aware of
 when importing an MSU-1 game
-is that early firmware versions of the [SD2SNES][sd2snes] programmable cartridge had a bug that caused MSU-1 music to play too quietly.
+is that early firmware versions of the SD2SNES had a bug that caused MSU-1 music to play too quietly.
 Skipping over [the full details][msu1vol], the short version is this: